zhuyanlong/PersonalPage/content/en/post/jupyter/index.md

 ---
 title: Real or Not?
 NLP with Disaster Tweets
 subtitle: Predict which Tweets are about real disasters and which ones are not.
-summary: Predict which Tweets are about real disasters and which ones are not.
+summary: Predict which Tweets are about real disasters and which ones are not.[link to kaggle](https://www.kaggle.com/yongli6/nlp-with-disaster-tweets)
 tags: []
 categories: []
 date: "2020-03-04T00:00:00Z"